-This Provides a maximum income of $894.40 a fortnight for singles, and $1,348.40 per fortnight for couples (combined) including supplements.
-You can find out more from the Department of Human Services.
+This Provides a maximum income of $971.5 a fortnight for singles and $1,464.60 per fortnight for couples (combined) including supplements.
+You can find out more from the Department of Human Services, opens in new window.

 Superannuation - when you can access it and how much to spend

-You could start accessing some of your super as soon as you hit your preservation age.
+You could start accessing some of your super as soon as you hit your preservation age, opens in new window.
 Obviously, the less you draw down now, the more funds you’ll have later on.

 You’ll have to withdraw a minimum amount each year from your super pension account, depending on your age.
 For example, if you’re between preservation age and age 64, your annual payment as a percentage of your account balance must be 4%.
 Unless you have met a full condition of release, opens in new window, you may also be limited as to how much you can withdraw from your pension each year, and whether or not you can access lump sums.